The Ridiculous 6

 The Ridiculous 6 is a 2015 American Western action comedy film directed by Frank Coraci and written by Tim Herlihy and Adam Sandler, and starring Sandler, Terry Crews, Jorge Garcia, Taylor Lautner, Rob Schneider, and Luke Wilson.
-As Happy Madison Productions' first Western film, the plot follows six men who discover that they share the same bank-robbing father (Nick Nolte) and thereafter set out to reunite with him.
+As Happy Madison Productions' first Western film, as well as their first under Netflix, the plot follows six men who discover that they share the same bank-robbing father (Nick Nolte) and thereafter set out to reunite with him.

 Released worldwide on Netflix on December 11, 2015, the film was panned by critics and is one of the few films to receive an approval rating of 0% on Rotten Tomatoes.

 Plot

-In the Old West, Tommy (Adam Sandler), known as "White Knife" by the American Indian tribe who raised him after his mother was murdered, is to marry a member of the tribe named Smoking Fox (Julia Jones) as arranged by his adoptive father Chief Screaming Eagle (Saginaw Grant).
-Following a run-in with Will Patch (Will Forte) and his Left-Eye Gang who claimed to have removed their right eye, as well as a one-eyed food proprietor named Clem (Steve Zahn), Tommy is visited by a bank robber named Frank Stockburn (Nick Nolte) who claims to be his biological father.
+In the Old West, Tommy, known as "White Knife" by the Indigenous American tribe who raised him after his mother was murdered, is to marry a member of the tribe named Smoking Fox, as arranged by his adoptive father Chief Screaming Eagle.
+Following a run-in with Will Patch and his Left-Eye Gang who claimed to have removed their right eye, as well as a one-eyed food proprietor named Clem, Tommy is visited by a bank robber named Frank Stockburn, who claims to be his biological father.
 Frank tells Tommy that he is dying of consumption and had amassed $50,000 buried in a meadow, which he offers to Tommy and his tribe.

-The next day, a group of bandits led by the ruthless Cicero (Danny Trejo) come to the village and want Frank to give them his "big score.”
+The next day, a group of bandits led by the ruthless Cicero come to the village and want Frank to give them his "big score".
 Frank has the bandits kidnap him so he can lead them to the money at the so-called "Singing Windmill", in return for the bandits not attacking Tommy or the Natives.
-After searching the meadow Tommy is unable to find the stash of money and sets off on a quest to steal the amount needed and save his father.
+After searching the meadow, Tommy is unable to find the stash of money and sets off on a quest to steal the amount needed and save his father.

-During his journey, Tommy discovers that he has 5 half-brothers: Mexican burro rider Ramon (Rob Schneider) whose innkeeper mother had a fling with Frank; mentally stunted yet happy-go-lucky Lil' Pete (Taylor Lautner) whose strong neck makes him immune to hanging; mountain man Herm (Jorge Garcia) who speaks incomprehensibly and helped his mother sell their moonshine; a drunkard named Danny (Luke Wilson) who was the former bodyguard of Abraham Lincoln (Dan Patrick) and is guilt-ridden from accidentally leading John Wilkes Booth (Chris Kattan) to murder the president when he mistook him for a fan of the president on his way to the restroom; and African-American saloon pianist Chico (Terry Crews) who confesses to being half-White.
+During his journey, Tommy discovers that he has five half-brothers: Mexican burro rider Ramon, whose innkeeper mother had a fling with Frank; mentally stunted yet happy-go-lucky Lil' Pete, whose strong neck makes him immune to hanging; mountain man Herm, who speaks incomprehensibly and helped his mother sell their moonshine; a drunkard named Danny, who was the former bodyguard of Abraham Lincoln and is guilt-ridden from accidentally leading John Wilkes Booth to murder the president when he mistook him for a fan of the president on his way to the restroom; and African-American saloon pianist Chico, who confesses to being half-black.

 Meanwhile, Clem joins the Left-Eye Gang at the cost of his only functional eye and helps them abduct Smoking Fox.
 She escapes due to Clem's blindness and begins searching for Tommy and his half-brothers, now known as the Ridiculous 6.